Smile Sprint Stakes

-The Smile Sprint Stakes is a Grade III American Thoroughbred horse race for horses aged three and older over a distance of six furlongs on the dirt run annually in early July at Gulfstream Park in Hallandale Beach, Florida.
+The Smile Sprint Stakes is a Listed American Thoroughbred horse race for horses aged three and older over a distance of six furlongs on the dirt run annually in early July at Gulfstream Park in Hallandale Beach, Florida.

 History

 The race has its origins in what is considered the inaugural running on 8 September 1984 as the Miami Beach Handicap.
 However, an event with that name was held in 1973 and 1974 but was a two year old race over a distance of a 1 1/16 mile.

 The following year the event was run over a slightly longer distance of 7 furlongs.
 In 1989 the event was run over 6 furlongs and in 1992 the event was run over a distance of a 6 1/2 furlongs.

 In 1993 the event was renamed to the Miami Beach Sprint Handicap.